 Describe standards which could be used to define a performance deficiency and why deviating from these standards may not be a violation of NRC requirements.

 Describe how to process a finding using the screening questions of a particular SDP appendix (or the cSDP guidance for construction inspectors) and the possible outcomes.
-(For power reactor and construction inspectors
+(For power reactor and construction inspectors only).

 Describe how traditional enforcement (TE) violations are processed.
 Consider TE violations associated with (and without) a performance deficiency.
 (For power reactor and construction inspectors only)